 He proved his own life philosophy: “Nothing is impossible unless you believe it to be.”
 He banned the word “can’t” from his vocabulary, prepared for this journey over four years and believed he could do it.
 What makes his journey even more admirable is that he is by no means some sort of superhuman, full-time athlete.
 He is a regular working person, balancing his talent and work.
 Chris created his own opportunities to pursue his dreams and he never gave up.

 In an interview with Magic Seaweed, he said: “Stay focused and determined and never give up, persevere, take actions towards your goals and dreams then you’ll eventually succeed.
 No matter what.”

 2. One day at a time

 When he finished his race, Chris Bertish told Magic Seaweed that he stayed focused day by day, one stroke at a time, one hour at a time.
 If you look at 93 days it’s terrifying but breaking it up and getting through that hour, that day is what got him over the finish line.

 3. Keep calm in volatile situations

-His challenge was unlike anything he ever was done, no matter how volatile it got, nothing was going to change.
+It was a unique challenge – no matter how volatile it got, nothing was going to change.
 He needed the endurance to get through every single day – or night.
-To help him on his journey, he paddled at night, so that he didn’t get scorched by the sun.
+He paddled at night to avoid the scorching sun.
 And if he stopped paddling, he would not survive or get to the finish line.

 “You can feel very inconsequential at sea.
 When that happens, you have to tune in and get in sync with what’s around you and go with the flow,” he said in an interview with the New York Times.